-Robert Anderton is Honorary Professor at the University of Nottingham, School of Economics, as well as Research Associate at GREDEG Université Côte d'Azur, France.
+Robert Anderton is Honorary Professor at the University of Nottingham, School of Economics, as well as Research Associate at Observatoire Francais des Conjonctures Economiques (OFCE), Sciences Po, France.
 He previously worked at the European Central Bank (ECB), Frankfurt, Germany (1999-2021), as well as the National Institute of Economic and Social Research (NIESR), London, UK (1985-1999).
-He was a frequent ECB Representative at European Commission Economic Policy Committee and Macroeconomic Dialogue Meetings, as well as OECD WP1 Meetings.
-SSL Division at the ECB focusses on potential output and output gap analysis; the labour market, productivity and structural issues in the euro area and euro area countries, as well as country surveillance and economic issues relating to EU governance and the deepening of Economic and Monetary Union.
-While at the ECB his work primarily involved analysing the labour market, productivity, structural issues and digitalisation as well as aspects of country surveillance regarding the individual euro area countries.
-He has published on a wide range of topics, including: structural policies; euro area labour markets, including structural factors and their impacts on wages, employment and unemployment; global inflation and global trade; estimating the impact of exchange rate volatility on euro area trade flows; evaluating the impact of monetary union on intra- and extra-euro area trade volumes and trade prices; estimating the degree of exchange rate pass-through to euro area prices; modelling the behaviour and determinants of euro area FDI flows; and analysing the impact of the external dimension of the euro area.
+While at the ECB, he was a frequent ECB Representative at European Commission Economic Policy Committee and Macroeconomic Dialogue Meetings, as well as OECD WP1 Meetings.
+His work at the ECB primarily involved analysing the labour market, productivity, structural issues and digitalisation as well as aspects of country surveillance regarding the individual euro area countries.
+He has published on a wide range of topics, including: socioeconomic diversity in the workplace and education; structural policies; euro area labour markets; global inflation and global trade; estimating the impact of exchange rate volatility on euro area trade flows; evaluating the impact of monetary union on intra- and extra-euro area trade volumes and trade prices; estimating the degree of exchange rate pass-through to euro area prices; modelling the behaviour and determinants of euro area FDI flows; and analysing the impact of the external dimension of the euro area.